-The results in Table 2 indicate that bisexual men (women) report 8.1 (8.9) percent lower household incomes than otherwise comparable heterosexual respondents.
+The results in Table 2 indicate that bisexual men report 8.1 percent lower household incomes than otherwise comparable heterosexual respondents and that bisexual women report 8.9 percent lower household incomes than otherwise comparable heterosexual respondents.
 We also find suggestive evidence that lesbian women earn 3.2 percent less than otherwise comparable heterosexual women.
 In terms of poverty (column 3), we find that bisexual men are 2.2 percentage points more likely to report household incomes below the federal poverty level than heterosexual men.
 Relative to the mean of this outcome, poverty rates are 16 percent higher for bisexual men.
 Bisexual women are 2.9 percentage points more likely to report household income beneath the poverty line than heterosexual women (15 percent from the mean).
 Additionally, we find that bisexual men were approximately 6.1 percentage points more likely to report difficulty meeting expenses in the past week than otherwise comparable heterosexual respondents (24 percent relative to the mean); this differential was 6.0 percentage points for bisexual women (20 percent relative to mean).
 We also find a significant difference in self-reported financial hardship for gay men and lesbian women, despite not recording significant differences in other outcomes.
 Lesbian women were 4.6 percentage points more likely to report difficulty meeting expenses in the past week (15 percent relative to mean), while gay men were 3.4 percentage points more likely to do so (14 percent relative to mean).
 These results are broadly similar to what Chai & Maroto, 2020 find, although we find statistically significant differences for gay men, as well as lesbian and bisexual women.